 I have been committed to increasing communication with Chatham Township residents.
 During my tenure I initiated the formation of the Township Communications Committee; developed our communications protocol and procedures guidelines creating a framework for all Committee-related external communications; established the Committee's presence on Facebook and Twitter.

 I also introduced a resolution to ensure that Committee meeting agendas were posted online with hyperlinks to related discussion items and that all Committee meetings were posted on the Township website so you can view them at your convenience.

 I also coordinated the re-branding and marketing of Alert Chatham Township (ACT Now) to ensure residents are registered for this free community and emergency alert system.
-In 2015 we saw a 15% increase in registrations and we now have more than 4,100 subscribers.

 In our continuing effort to inform and educate our residents, we launched Chatham Township Perspectives, a series of Q&A-style videos with key Township employees and volunteers.